AuditDeploy/Builder/README.md

     - "make-rpm", "make-deb", "make-tar", "make-lib", "make-dll", or default "make" to build .exe files
 - `buildfile`: provide file name needed to install dep/build project
   - Can be any user specified file. ("myCoolProject.go", "package.json", etc)
 - `prebuildcmd`: for C/C++ projects only.
-Provide command to run before buildcmd / configcmd and buildcmd ("autoreconf -vfi", "./autogen.sh", etc)
+Provide command to run before configcmd and buildcmd
+  - ("autoreconf -vfi", "./autogen.sh", etc)
-- `configcmd`: for C/C++ projects only. provide full command to configure C/C++ project before running buildcmd ("./configure")
+- `configcmd`: for C/C++ projects only. provide full command to configure C/C++ project before running buildcmd
+  - ("./configure")
 - `buildcmd`: provide full command to build/compile project
   - ("npm install --silent", "mvn -o package", anything not provided by the Builder as a default)
 - `artifactlist`: provide comma seperated list of artifact names as string